-This page has guidance for regional councils and other stakeholders on the National Policy Statement for Freshwater Management 2014 (as amended 2017).
-It includes a video for councils and communities explaining the national targets and four statistics associated with E. coli.
+Guidance for local government, Treaty partners and other stakeholders on the National Policy Statement for Freshwater Management 2014 (as amended 2017).

 |A Guide to the National Policy Statement for Freshwater Management 2014||This is the main, overall guide to giving effect to the Freshwater NPS.
 It contains detail on each objective and policy of the Freshwater NPS.
 It should be read inconjunction with the detailed guides identified below.||2017|